adambard/learnxinyminutes-docs/python.html.markdown

 # Sets store ... well sets
 empty_set = set()
 # Initialize a set with a bunch of values.
-Yeah, it looks a bit like a dict.
-Sorry.
 some_set = {1, 1, 2, 2, 3, 4}  # some_set is now {1, 2, 3, 4}

 # Similar to keys of a dictionary, elements of a set have to be immutable.